 Robert Bamler

-My group performs research on deep generative models (including large language models), resource-efficient inference, model compression, and applications of probabilistic machine-learning methods to natural sciences.
-We typically focus on developing new generic algorithms and approximation techniques rather than exploring a large space of model architectures, and we aim at developing practical methods guided by computational constraints and theoretical insights.
-The latter are usually based in statistics, information theory, or come from idea transfer from my background in theoretical physics.
+My group performs research on deep generative models (including large language models), resource-efficient inference methods, model compression, and applications of probabilistic machine-learning methods to natural sciences.
+We typically focus on developing new algorithms and approximation techniques that apply to a large family of models rather than improving a single model architecture, and we aim at developing practical methods guided by computational constraints and theoretical insights.
+Here, computational constraints focus on memory, bandwidth, and run-time limitations of real hardware (e.g., GPUs), and theoretical insights are usually based in statistics, information theory, or come from idea transfer from my background in theoretical physics.

 Find out more about my group at our group website.

-I joined University of Tübingen and the Cluster of Excellence for Machine Learning in November 2020.
-Before this, I was a postdoctoral scholar in the statistical machine learning group of UC Irvine lead by Stephan Mandt, and before that I was a machine learning researcher at Disney Research in Pittsburgh and Los Angeles.
+I became a professor at University of Tübingen and the Cluster of Excellence for Machine Learning in November 2020.
+Before this, I was a postdoctoral scholar in the statistical machine learning group of UC Irvine lead by Stephan Mandt, and before that I was a machine learning researcher at Disney Research (a part of Walt Disney Imagineering) in Pittsburgh and Los Angeles.
 I received my PhD in theoretical statistical and quantum physics from University of Cologne in 2016, advised by Achim Rosch and with support from German Telekom Foundation.

 Machine Learning Publications